ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Stamp duty

 Stamp duty is a transaction tax (sales tax).
-The Confederation levies it on the purchase or sale of an ETF.
-It amounts to 0.075 percent for funds domiciled in Switzerland (recognizable by the domestic ISIN “CH…”) and 0.15 percent for funds domiciled abroad (recognizable by the foreign ISIN, e.g. “IE…” for Ireland).
+The federal government levies it on the purchase or sale of a security, for example when trading ETFs.
+It amounts to 0.75 per mille for funds domiciled in Switzerland (recognizable by the domestic ISIN “CH…”) and double or 1.5 per mille for funds domiciled abroad (recognizable by the foreign ISIN, e.g. “IE…” for Ireland).

-ETF taxes Switzerland savings tip #2: Avoid stamp duty by choosing a foreign broker such as Interactive Brokers (see review) or DEGIRO
+ETF taxes Switzerland savings tip #2: Avoid stamp duty by choosing a foreign broker such as Interactive Brokers or DEGIRO

 – – – – –